Beware of shoddy instruments!

 - the engraved manufacturing facility on the instrument is located in Southeast Asia or mainland China*,

-- the instrument is advertised as ideal or suitable for beginners / students,
+- the instrument is advertised as ideal or suitable for beginners / students, or labeled "band director approved,"

 - the instrument is sold en masse on eBay or on Amazon,

 There are good ways of finding both new and used instruments which beat anything on the mass market today.
 NHME encourages purchasers to let us and our experience help in instrument acquisition.
-Instruments need not be an expensive purchase, but we urge our families not to waste money on a horn that is not repairable, too thin, or the wrong length.
+Instruments need not be an expensive purchase, and we urge our families not to waste money on a horn that is not repairable, too thin, or the wrong length.